What Is Mindfulness? Focused Attention in Our Busy World

 Nobody invented mindfulness.
 It actually developed from the ancient, traditional Zen and Vipassana meditation practices.
 It’s worth pointing out that at its origins, this combination of techniques and exercises didn’t intend to just make a person feel better.
 What it tried to do was encourage personal liberation… so there was a spiritual component.

-And then come the 70’s, when Jon Kabat-Zinn, a nuclear biologist, professor emeritus of medicine, and founder of the Stress Reduction Clinic at the University of Massachusetts, started to promote mindfulness.
+And then came the 70’s, when Jon Kabat-Zinn, a nuclear biologist, professor emeritus of medicine, and founder of the Stress Reduction Clinic at the University of Massachusetts, started to promote mindfulness.
 He’d been practicing Zen meditation since he was 20.
 Ever since he has tirelessly been investigating and scientifically demonstrating the health benefits.

 Jon Kabat-Zinn and mindfulness.